hypen-code/hypen-argocd-mcp/README.md

    - Check network connectivity to ArgoCD server
    - Verify the base URL is correct and accessible

+4. **TLS/SSL certificate errors**
+   - Error: "Failed to send request to ArgoCD API"
+   - Common cause: Self-signed or untrusted certificates
+   - Solution: Set `ARGOCD_INSECURE=true` in your environment configuration
+   - Alternative: Add your organization's CA certificate to the system trust store

 ### Debug Logging

 Enable debug logging: